 Ques.
 How to calculate my CGPA score to percentage marks?

 Ques.
-I am Unable to submit the form online due to net failure?
+I was Unable to submit the form online due to net failure?

 Note: Keep the additional copy of application form for the future reference